General Ledger Account and Types

 Fixed Assets

 Fixed assets cannot be converted into liquid cash within the time period of one year.
-These are called long-term assets which include real estate, machinery and equipment, furniture, patents, and long-term investments.
+These are called long-term assets, which include real estate, machinery and equipment, furniture, patents, and long-term investments.

 Tangible Assets

-These assets have a physical presence such as real estate, cash, stationery, machinery, equipment, and vehicles.
+These assets have a physical presence, such as real estate, cash, stationery, machinery, equipment, and vehicles.

 Intangible Assets

-Intangible assets do not have any physical presence but they benefit the company on a long-term basis.
+Intangible assets do not have any physical presence, but they benefit the company on a long-term basis.
 These include goodwill, patents, brand recognition, trademarks, and research and development.

 Operating Assets

 These assets are used to generate income through the core business operations.
-These include machinery, equipment and tools, cash, real estate, and patents which are used in the main operations of the business.
+These include machinery, equipment and tools, cash, real estate, and patents, which are used in the main operations of the business.

 Non-operating Assets

-The non-operating assets do not help in the generation of income through the core business operations but through other ways.
+The non-operating assets do not help in the generation of income through the core business operations, but through other ways.
 These include marketable securities, unused land, unallocated cash, spare equipment, and short-term investments.

 The assets of a company are expensed differently.
-Assets that have a physical presence such as fixed and tangible assets are depreciated while assets that do not have any physical presence such as intangible assets are amortized.
+Assets that have a physical presence, such as fixed and tangible assets, are depreciated, while assets that do not have any physical presence, such as intangible assets, are amortized.

-Revenue can be defined as the value of the sale of all goods and services that are recognized by the company in a period of time.
+3. Revenue – Revenue can be defined as the value of the sale of all goods and services that are recognized by the company in a period of time.
 Revenue includes sales of goods and services, dividends, interests, capital gains, and rental incomes.

 Operating Expenses